-Des is the founder of Altered Gene, a remote games studio currently working on their next title, The Analyst.
+Des is the founder and CEO of Altered Gene, a remote games studio currently working on two unannounced titles for PC.

 We are so lucky to have Develop here in the UK.
 It’s a unique event where you can come and discover new things with people who care passionately about video games.
 It’s a sea full of new ideas.

 One of the things I like about Develop is it brings people together from across Europe and the whole world.
 There is a very high level of professionals here, so you have company leaders having drinks with juniors from their community.